vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 </details>

 If the setup in Example 3.2.1 were the only element to the story, we would find exponential growth: more offspring means a larger population, which ultimately reaches breeding age to produce an even larger population[^7].
 But as the population grows, negative feedback will begin to play a role.
-We will denote the population as P, and its rate of change as $P'$[^8].
+We will denote the population as P, and its rate of change as \\(P'\\)[^8].

 [^7]: We have just described a state of positive feedback: more begets more.

 [^8]: P is a time derivative (note the dot on top), defined as P = dP/dt.
 But don't panic if calculus is not your thing: what we describe here is still totally understandable.

-We might say that the growth rate, or $P'$, is $P' = rP$, (3.3), where r represents the birth rate in proportion to the population (e.g., 0.04 if 4% of the population will give birth in a year).[^9]
+We might say that the growth rate, or \\(P'\\), is \\(P' = rP\\), (3.3), where r represents the birth rate in proportion to the population (e.g., 0.04 if 4% of the population will give birth in a year).[^9]

 [^9]: In terms of the growth rate we used before, p, as in Eq.
 3.1, r = ln(1 + p).
 So for instance, if growing at 2%, p = 0.02 and r also is 0.02 (r≈ p for small values of p).